Easy Asparagus Risotto Recipe – 5-Star Vegan Spring Dinner Idea

 Step 1: Warm your broth.

 Pour vegetable broth into a saucepan and keep it warm over low heat.
-This is essential for risotto, as adding cold broth to the rice will slow cooking and compromise texture.
+This is essential in how to make vegan risotto, as adding cold broth slows the cooking and affects the creamy consistency of your dish.

 Step 2: Sauté the aromatics.

 In a wide, deep skillet or saucepan, heat olive oil over medium heat.
-Add the onion and sauté until soft and translucent, about 5 minutes.
-Stir in the garlic and cook for another minute.
+Add the chopped onion and sauté until soft and translucent, about 5 minutes.
+Stir in the minced garlic and cook for another minute.
+These flavor-building steps are foundational in any vegan asparagus risotto recipe.

 Step 3: Toast the rice.

-Add the arborio rice and stir to coat it in oil.
-Let it toast for 1–2 minutes, until it smells slightly nutty.
-This step builds flavor and helps the rice hold its shape during cooking.
+Add the Arborio rice and stir to coat it in oil.
+Let it toast for 1–2 minutes until it smells slightly nutty.
+Toasting enhances the depth of flavor and helps the rice hold its texture in this easy risotto recipe.

 Step 4: Start adding broth.

-Pour in one ladle of warm broth and stir until absorbed.
-Continue adding broth one ladle at a time, stirring frequently and allowing each addition to be fully absorbed before adding more.
+Pour in one ladleful of warm broth and stir until fully absorbed.
+Continue adding broth one ladle at a time, stirring frequently.
+This gradual absorption is what creates that signature creamy vegan risotto texture.

 Step 5: Add asparagus and peas.